aristosv/webserver/README.md

 ```
 ---
 - The script will install Docker, all the containers, create a new database and download WordPress.
-- After the installation you can visit your domain and setup WordPress
+- After the installation you can visit your domain and setup WordPress.
-- This is how you can access the web apps:
+- You can also manage the containers and the database with the below.
 ```
 Name: Portainer
 Usage: container manager